LiberlandHacker/OSSP-CS/course-options.md

 #### 🔴 American Law, Intro to
 ##### BOOKS
+* 1953: Edwin Patterson: "Jurisprudence: Men and Ideas of the Law"
 * 1977: Reader's Digest: You and the Law: A Practical Guide to Everyday Law and How It Affects You and Your Family, Second Revised Edition
 * 1996: The 90 Second Lawyer: Answers to Common Personal and Business Legal Questions
+* 2017: various: "The U.S. Constitution and Other Writings"

 #### 🔴 Environment and Public Health
 ##### BOOKS: